-- 1. The City of Rochester will manage SROs, who are employed as uniformed Rochester Police Department officers. - 2.
-SROs will appear before Parent Teacher Associations, School Based Planning Teams and other school groups and are encouraged to attend school meetings and training sessions. - 3.
-The City will provide information and reports regarding: students arrested; physical force used on students; issuance of appearance tickets; mental health arrests with police involvement; and SRO/police initiated diversion from court system not reported elsewhere (e.g. not resulting in arrest or referral to family court); or as otherwise required by agreement between the City and School District. - 4.
-The District will support or provide training to SROs in restorative practices and disciplinary responses designed to minimize arrests. - 5.
-SROs will move freely in their assigned building, to develop rapport with students, and in locations requested by the District or school. - 6.
-SROs will collaborate with school principals in order to differentiate between disciplinary issues and crimes, and respond accordingly.
-Without a warrant or parent/guardian permission, SROs and other law enforcement agents must have reasonable cause to believe that a crime has been committed on school grounds, at a school activity, or while a student is traveling to or from school, prior to involving any student in a crime investigation related to that crime. - 7.
-SROs and other law enforcement agents will immediately inform the Principal or designee prior to involving any student in a crime investigation on school grounds (or at a school activity) in non-emergency situations, or as soon as practicable in emergency situations. - 8.
-SROs will be enabled to participate in a wide range of instructional and supportive activities.
-They will coordinate activities with the District and school administrators and staff. - 9.
-SROs will ensure that efforts are made to educate and communicate with students who are arrested regarding the criminal charges and Miranda rights, if applicable.
+1. The City of Rochester will manage SROs, who are employed as uniformed Rochester PoliceDepartment officers.

+2. SROs will appear before Parent Teacher Associations, School Based Planning Teams and otherschool groups and are encouraged to attend school meetings and training sessions.

+- 13 3.
+The City will provide information and reports regarding: students arrested; physical force - 14 used on students; issuance of appearance tickets; mental health arrests with police - involvement; and SRO/police initiated diversion from court system not reported elsewhere (e.g. - not resulting in arrest or referral to family court); or as otherwise required by agreement - 17 between the City and School District.

+- 19 4.
+The District will support or provide training to SROs in restorative practices and non- - 20 exclusionary, non-discriminatory disciplinary responses, designed to minimize law enforcement - 21 arrests.

+5. SROs will move freely in their assigned building, to develop rapport with students, and in locations requested by the District or school.

+- 26 6.
+SROs will differentiate between disciplinary issues and crimes, and respond accordingly. - 27 Without a warrant or parent/guardian permission, SROs and other law enforcement agents - 28 must have reasonable cause to believe that a crime has been committed on school grounds, at - a school activity, or while a student is traveling to or from school, prior to involving any student - 30 in a crime investigation related to that crime.

+- 7. SROs and other law enforcement agents will immediately inform the Principal or designeeprior to involving any student in a crime investigation on school grounds (or at a school activity) - in non-emergency situations, or as soon as practicable in emergency situations.

+- 36 8.
+SROs will be enabled to participate in a wide range of instructional and supportive activities. - 37 They will coordinate activities with the District and school administrators and staff.

-10. SRO competencies should include, but not be limited to: knowledge of District discipline approach and Code of Conduct; cultural competence; age-appropriate interventions, communication and policing techniques; the existence of exclusionary discipline disparities according to race and disability, and the District's legal obligation to eliminate them; and school-specific approaches to restorative and differentiated behavioral responses.
+9. SRO competencies should include, but not be limited to: knowledge of District discipline approach and Code of Conduct; cultural competence; age-appropriate interventions, communication and policing techniques; the existence of exclusionary discipline disparities according to race and disability, and the District's legal obligation to eliminate them; and school-specific approaches to restorative and differentiated behavioral responses.